 F Ionian is the first mode of F Major and therefore both scales include the same notes and in the same order.

 This scale is used in numerous styles, such as various forms of pop, rock and classical music.

 Since this scale is exactly the same as the Major scale you don't have to put any time into learning it.

 The main three-note and four-note chords that are related to this scale are the following:

 The tones in these chords correspond to the tones of the F Ionian mode.

 Related to this scale is the F Ionian #5, being the third mode of the Harmonic Minor.
-It is identical to the F Ionian except for the augmented fifth.
+It is identical with the F Ionian except for the augmented fifth.
 It can be displayed as follows: